Shop Subscribe

 Teach Kindness This Holiday Season

-The holidays are particularly special as a time of the year when good will, kindness, and generosity are hallmarks of the season.
-Teaching about kindness and community is an ideal topic for this time of year, regardless of the age of your students or the specific holidays that they might celebrate.
+The holidays are particularly special as a time of the year when goodwill, kindness, and generosity are hallmarks of the season.
+Teaching about kindness and community is an ideal topic for this time of year, regardless of the age of your students or the specific holidays they might celebrate.
 Take these five easy activities to heart to teach your students how kindness can enrich their lives.

 1. Organize a charity drive